source-foundry/Hack/README.md

 # Hack  [![Contributors](https://img.shields.io/badge/contributors-104-orange.svg?style=flat)](https://github.com/chrissimpkins/Hack/blob/master/docs/CONTRIBUTORS.md)

-### a typeface designed for source code
+### A typeface designed for source code

-No frills.
-No gimmicks.
-Hack is optically balanced to be a workhorse face for code.
+Hack is designed to be a workhorse typeface for code.
 It has deep roots in the libre, open source typeface community and expands upon the contributions of the [Bitstream Vera](https://www.gnome.org/fonts/) &amp; [DejaVu](http://dejavu-fonts.org/wiki/Main_Page) projects.
+The project is in active development and we welcome your input.

+### Contents

 * [Quick installation](#user-content-quick-installation)
 * [Package managers](#user-content-package-managers)